-- Best Brunch: In a style that would have impressed Maria Theresa herself, Café Imperial, in the Hotel Imperial (© 01/50110389), prepares an outstanding breakfast buffet on Sundays beginning at 7am.
+- Best Afternoon Tea: Situated across from the Hofburg, the grand Café Central (© 01/5333764) is an ideal location for a spot of tea.
+The decor evokes the rich trappings of late imperial Vienna.
+You'll find a wide selection of tea (and coffee), as well as a rich variety of pastries and desserts.
 See p.
-99. - Best Music Feast: To a true Viennese, a meal is not a meal without music.
-At Wiener Rathauskeller, in City Hall (@ 01/405-1210), you'll enjoy all the schnitzel and sauerkraut you can eat while listening to musicians ramble through the world of operetta, waltz, and schrammel.
+110. - Best Brunch: In a style that would have impressed Maria Theresa herself, Café Imperial, in the Hotel Imperial (© 01/ 50110389), prepares an outstanding breakfast buffet on Sundays beginning at 7am.
 See p.
-99. - Best Picnic Fare: Head for the Naschmarkt, the open-air food market that's a 5-minute stroll from the Karlsplatz.
+111. - Best Music Feast: To a true Viennese, a meal is not a meal without music.
+At Wiener Rathauskeller, in City Hall (© 01/405-1210), you'll enjoy all the schnitzel and sauerkraut you can eat while listening to musicians ramble through the world of operetta, waltz, and schrammel.
+See p.
+104. - Best Picnic Fare: Head for the Naschmarkt, the open-air food market that's a 5-minute stroll from the Karlsplatz.
 Here you can gather all the ingredients for a spectacular picnic and then enjoy it at the Stadtpark, the Volksgarten, or even in the Vienna Woods.
 See p.
-103.
+120.